MeGaNeKoS/Boilerplate-go-BE/server/README.md

 into service calls.
 These handlers are the controllers for the REST API.
 Middleware provides request logging, panic recovery and context setup for repositories and outbound clients.
-The generated OpenAPI documentation is served under `/docs` when the server starts.
+The generated OpenAPI documentation is served under `/docs/public` for the public endpoints and `/docs/internal` for the full internal API when the server starts.
+These paths and the OpenAPI version can be configured via the `OpenAPI` section in `config.yaml`.
 See the [API Documentation](../README.md#api-documentation) section in the root README for details.

 ## gRPC (`server/grpc`)